sSouthgate/Marine-AI-Competency-Exercise/ReadMe.md

 ```

 # Building and running a docker container
-This assumes you have docker installed.
+This assumes you have docker installed.<br>
 cd into the `Marine_AI_Competency_Exercise` directory and run
 ```bash
 docker build -t nmea_decode .